-PLAGIARISM/CHEATING (SD 43965)
+PLAGIARISM/CHEATING

 As a community of scholars dedicated to learning and the pursuit of knowledge, UNC Asheville relies on the honesty and academic integrity of all the members of its community.
-Any act of plagiarism or cheating is academic dishonesty.
-A person who knowingly assists another in cheating is likewise guilty of cheating.
-According to the instructor's view of the gravity of the offense, a student may be punished by a failing grade or a grade of zero for the assignment or test, or a failing grade in the course.
-If it seems warranted, the instructor may also recommend to the Vice Chancellor for Academic Affairs dismissal or other serious University sanction.
+Any act of plagiarism, cheating, or use of unauthorized materials or assistance is academic dishonesty.
+A person who knowingly assists another in academic dishonesty is likewise guilty of dishonesty.
+According to the instructor's view of the gravity of the offense and the instructor's syllabus policy, a student may be punished by a failing grade or a grade of zero for the assignment or test, or a failing grade in the course.
+The faculty member may also require that the student complete additional sanctions, such as the completion of an online course on plagiarism or resubmission of the original assignment.